pgilad/grunt-dev-update/README.md

 * `report` - Just report that the package is outdated.
 * `prompt` - Prompt user to confirm update of every package
 * `force` - Automatically force the update for the outdated packages.
+* `fail` - Fail task if an outdated package was found.

 #### options.packages
 Type: `Object`